Orchid Care: How to Grow Phalaenopsis (Moth) Orchids Indoors

 Green, healthy phalaenopsis roots after watering.

-Watering this way achieves the balance of providing the orchid with enough water to meet is requirements whilst also avoiding the problems associated with overwatering.
+Watering this way achieves the balance of providing the orchid with enough water to meet its requirements whilst also avoiding the problems associated with overwatering.

-I always recommend growing orchids in clear plastic pots so you can assess the colour of the roots and determine whether the orchid needs to be watered.
+I always recommend growing orchids in clear plastic pots so you can assess the roots’ color and determine whether the orchid needs to be watered.

 I recommend always watering with lukewarm water.
 Phalaenopsis orchids are tropical plants and can suffer shock if the water is too hot or too cold.